Fighters Megamix: Characters

-There are twelve hidden characters from other Sega games.
+There are twelve hidden characters from other AM2 games.
 They are unlocked by completing all of the single-player mode sections except for Novice Trial, which unlocks a separate costume for Candy.
 Each character either plays as a Fighting Vipers character (with armour that can be smashed off) or a Virtua Fighter character (without armour):

-Bark the Polar Bear – one of AM2's creations for Sonic the Fighters.
+Bark the Polar Bear — one of AM2's creations for Sonic the Fighters.
 Bark is a cream bear with large tufts of hair sticking out from the front and back of his 'beanie' hat.
 He wears a scarf and mittens.
 His alternate costume is a Santa Claus-esque suit.
 He plays like a Virtua Fighter character and is unlocked by defeating the 'Muscle' section.
 He retains his home stage from Sonic the Fighters, albeit without the walls and with the background music from Sonic the Fighters's Flying Carpet stage instead.

-Bean the Dynamite – the other of AM2's creations for Sonic the Fighters.
+Bean the Dynamite — the other of AM2's creations for Sonic the Fighters.
 Bean is a green duck who wears a neck-a-chief and Sonic the Hedgehog's shoes, without the socks.
 He is based on the Sega arcade game Dynamite Düx, hence his name 'The Dynamite'.
 In his alternate "costume" in this game, he becomes blue and looks exactly like the character Bin from that game.
 His trademark bombs are still present, though changed in appearance and some functions, but he still has his three main bomb-related moves (overhead bomb spread, bomb kick, and tossing a bomb onto a fallen foe and covering his ears).
 He plays like a Virtua Fighter character and is unlocked by defeating the 'Muscle' section (though he is not fought until the Bonus section).
 His home stage is not his own from Sonic the Fighters but actually Knuckles', the South Island stage.

-Deku – The only original character created for the game, Deku is a comical Mexican green bean in a hat.
+Deku — The only original character created for the game, Deku is a comical Mexican green bean in a hat.
 When his hat is smashed off, a bird is under it, perched on his head.
 He plays like a Fighting Vipers character and is unlocked by defeating the 'Dirty Fighters' section.
 His home stage is the same generic arena seen in the training mode.

-Janet – Janet is from Virtua Cop 2 and has a fondness for countering.
+Janet — Janet is from Virtua Cop 2 and has a fondness for countering.
 Her moves are those of Aoi Umenokoji (from Virtua Fighter 3) and can be unlocked by defeating the 'Girls' section.
 Her arena, Virtua City, is based upon the first stage from the original Virtua Cop.

-Kids Akira – Akira Yuki's super deformed form from Virtua Fighter Kids.
+Kids Akira — Akira Yuki's super deformed form from Virtua Fighter Kids.
 He is unlocked by defeating the 'Virtua Fighter' section.
 The default is Fighting Vipers.
 He retains his home stage from Virtua Fighter Kids.

-Kids Sarah – Sarah Bryant's super deformed form from Virtua Fighter Kids.
+Kids Sarah — Sarah Bryant's super deformed form from Virtua Fighter Kids.
 She is unlocked by defeating the Virtua Fighter section (though she is not fought until the Bonus section).
 Her stage is actually Sarah's Virtua Fighter 1 stage, now with the addition of neon letters that act as walls, spelling "MEGAMIX."